blaenk/site/input/notes/play.markdown

 # Caching

-There's a caching API represented by the `Cache` object that can be accessed by having an implicit `play.api.Application`{.path} in the scope, which can be fulfilled by importing `play.api.Play.current`{.path}.
+There's a caching API represented by the `Cache` object that can be accessed by having an implicit <span class="path">play.api.Application</span> in the scope, which can be fulfilled by importing <span class="path">play.api.Play.current</span>.
 The `getOrElse` method can get a value for a given key and if not found, compute it and store it with an optional expiration time.

 ``` scala
 Cache.set("user-key", User("John Doe"))